waynemamahit/sveltekit-hono/README.md

 - **SOLID Principles** implementation with proper separation of concerns
 - **Custom Error Classes** with global exception handling
 - **Type-Safe APIs** with comprehensive TypeScript support
+- **Zod v4 Validation** with schemas colocated in models and inferred DTO types

 ### 🚀 **Modern Stack**